vincentvdschaft/quartz-website/content/notes/generalized contrast-to-noise ratio.md

 aliases:
   - gCNR
 ---
-The generalized contrast-to-noise ratio (gCNR) [1] is measure of contrast between two regions in an image that cannot be artificially improved by dynamic range transformations.
+The generalized contrast-to-noise ratio (gCNR) [1] is a measure of contrast between two regions in an image that cannot be artificially improved by dynamic range transformations.

 It is computed from the probability density function of pixel intensities in two regions $A$, and $B$ as
 $$
 \text{gCNR} = 1-\int_{-\infty}^{\infty} \min(p_A(x), p_B(x)) dx,
 $$